gray rectangle with angle

 You must first request a rating change, which will trigger a notice for the DOT to send a representative for a follow-up audit.
 When the FMCSA returns, you will need a corrective action plan in place to show your intentions for compliance.

 Staying vigilant is crucial when it comes to safety.
-Be sure to document everything—the more attention to detail you put into your plan, the more likely you are to receive a satisfactory rating.
+Be sure to document everything.
+The more detail you put into your plan, the more likely you are to receive a satisfactory DOT safety rating.

 Improve Your Rating Today